abdo3247/openerp-cookbook/many2many-write.md

 res_partner.write(cr, uid, partner_id, {'category_id': [(0, 0, vals)]}, context=context)
 ```

-Another example: take all the categories from another partner and have them applied to a another
+Another example: take all the categories from some partner and have them applied to a another
 partner:

 ```python